-As an extension of the RtI Guidance App & Website guidance document project, RME and TEA presented a series of webinars on RtI in spring 2015.
+RME and TEA presented a series of webinars on Response to Intervention (RtI) in spring 2015.
 National experts in applying the principles of RtI in reading, writing, mathematics, behavior and a well-respected administrator who has successfully implemented RtI led the one-hour webinars hosted on SMU campus.

 Dr. Yassmin Lee, principal in Fort Worth ISD, discusses a high school RtI process including needs assessment, action plan, committee selection, and the role of assessments.
 She also shares various examples of high school RtI scenarios and identifies tools to address targeted needs.

 In this webinar, Dr. Wanzek provides research-based guidance for planning reading instruction for students with reading difficulties in the elementary grades.
 She will highlight strategies for pinpointing student needs and offer guidelines for effective delivery of instruction.
 Dr. Wanzek is an associate professor at Florida State University and a researcher at the Florida Center for Reading Research.

 RtI and Mathematics — Dr. Erica Lembke